 Another characteristic that differentiates us from other camps is our camper-to-staff ratio.
 Overall, we have one staff member for every two campers.
 Within our bunks, the ratio is no more than four campers to one counselor, ensuring that each child receives as much individualized attention as possible.

-Many of our campers have various dietary restrictions from lactose intolerance to peanut allergies.
-Parents may alert us to special dietary needs by submitting a special diet request form so that we can ensure that your child receives all the special accommodations that he/she requires.
+Many of our campers have various dietary restrictions, from lactose intolerance to peanut allergies.
+Parents may alert us to special dietary needs by submitting a special diet request form so that we can ensure that your child receives all the special accommodations that they require.

 During the summer season, Camp Ramah Darom’s kitchen facilities are under the supervision of Rabbi Joel Roth, the halachic authority of the National Ramah Commission, Inc., and Professor of Talmud and Jewish Law at The Jewish Theological Seminary (JTS).

-During the summer, our health center (MARP) is staffed at all times with two physicians and three nurses.
+During the summer, our health center (MARP) is staffed at all times with two physicians and four nurses.
 These skilled professionals are available to provide routine care and to respond to emergencies.
 Medications are distributed during meal times from our mini infirmary.
 If your child requires emergency medical service, there are three hospitals within an hour radius of Camp.